M1M1-A/Bank-Tech-Test/lib/designRecipe.md

 describe("AccountStatement", () =>{

     // when I call print statement, I get a list of the recent transactions
-    // formatted in a nice way (most recent transaction first) it('shows account transactions with the most recent first', () => {
+    // formatted in a nice way
+    it('shows account transactions in a nicely formatted way', () => {
         // create a mock bank account with a balance and transactions
+        // expect transactions to show as a formatted string })

+    it('shows multiple account transactions in a nicely formatted way, most recent first', () => {
+        // create a mock bank account with a balance and multiple transactions
-        // expect transactions to show with most recent first })
+        // expect transactions to show as a formatted string, most recent first })
 })